 Training of Trainers for Energy Managers Held in Cooperation with GIZ

-Nine energy managers from Vrnjačka Banja, Pirot, Kragujevac, Svilajnac, Kraljevo, Vranje, Kruševac, Petrovac na Mlavi and Leskovac completed this intensive training, aimed at supporting and learning them to transfer knowledge on energy management and energy efficiency within their local self-governments.
+Nine energy managers from Vrnjačka Banja, Pirot, Kragujevac, Svilajnac, Kraljevo, Vranje, Kruševac, Petrovac na Mlavi, and Leskovac completed this intensive training, which aimed to prepare them to transfer knowledge on energy management and energy efficiency within their local self-governments.

-The main idea of the training was to collaboratively find the most effective solutions and methods for energy managers to introduce key topics in this field to their colleagues, managers, and other relevant stakeholders.
+The main idea of the training was to collaboratively identify the most effective methods for energy managers to introduce key topics in this field to their colleagues, decision-makers, managers, and other relevant stakeholders.
 The ultimate goal is to ensure understanding and support for the energy management system and to enhance the implementation of energy efficiency (EE) measures and the use of renewable energy sources (RES) in local self-government units (LSGs).

-The entire program prepares future trainers to implement a training program accredited by the National Academy for Public Administration (NAPA) on the topic of "Energy Efficiency and Renewable Energy Sources in Local Self-Government Units".
+The training program prepared future trainers to deliver a newly introduced course of the National Academy for Public Administration (NAPA) on the topic of "Energy Efficiency and Renewable Energy Sources in Local Self-Government Units".

 Training Structure and Topics

-The training was divided into two parts to provide comprehensive support to the participants:
+The training was divided into two complementary parts to provide comprehensive support to the participants:

 The first two days (September 9th and 10th) were dedicated to developing trainer skills.
-Through interactive sessions led by Ivana Koprivica, participants learned about andragogical principles, active learning methods, training design and structure, as well as presentation and group facilitation skills.
+Through interactive sessions led by Ivana Koprivica, participants learned about adult learning principles, active learning methods, training design and structure, as well as presentation and group facilitation skills.

-The second two days (September 11th and 12th) focused on the professional content of the accredited program.
-Two of the PET team experts and co-founders, Bojan Gajić, Dejan Ivezić, PhD together with Boban Pavlović, PhD, covered 12 key areas, including:
+The second two days (September 11th and 12th) focused on the core subject matter of the accredited program.
+Two PET team experts and co-founders, Bojan Gajić and Dejan Ivezić, PhD, together with Boban Pavlović, PhD, covered 12 key areas, including:

 Introduction to the Energy Management System (EMS): The connection between energy, environmental protection, and climate change.